knqyf263/pet/README.md

 After setting, you can upload snippets to Gist.
 If `gist_id` is not set, new gist will be created.
 ```
-$ pet sync
+$ superpet sync
 Gist ID: 1cedddf4e06d1170bf0c5612fb31a758
 Upload success
 ```

 Set `Gist ID` to `gist_id` in `[Gist]`.
-`pet sync` compares the local file and gist with the update date and automatically download or upload.
+`superpet sync` compares the local file and gist with the update date and automatically download or upload.

-If the local file is older than gist, `pet sync` download snippets.
+If the local file is older than gist, `superpet sync` download snippets.
 ```
-$ pet sync
+$ superpet sync
 Download success
 ```

-If gist is older than the local file, `pet sync` upload snippets.
+If gist is older than the local file, `superpet sync` upload snippets.
 ```
-$ pet sync
+$ superpet sync
 Upload success
 ```